 One such scientist trying to find kinder and better treatments for a group of cancers known as rhabdomyosarcomas is Professor Janet Shipley.
 Talan’s Trust, in partnership with The Chris Lucas Trust, are generously supporting a scientist in Professor Shipley’s laboratory to identify biological features of high-risk rhabdomyosarcomas and therapeutic strategies that will improve the treatment of patients with these sarcomas.
 Thanks to the continuing and generous support of these two charities, we are aiming to build a better understanding of rhabdomyosarcoma, as well as other sarcomas, and to improve treatment for patients by:

-· Uncovering the underlying biological mechanisms at work in rhabdomyoarcoma and other sarcoma cells.
+· Uncovering the underlying biological mechanisms at work in Rhabdomyosarcoma and other sarcoma cells.

 · Performing proof-of principle experiments on promising drugs and drug combinations.